Skip to content

 Optional: Enable OIDC with Keycloak⚓︎

-If you do not wish to use OIDC/IAM right now, you can skip these steps and proceed directly to the Validation section.
+If you do not wish to use OIDC IAM right now, you can skip these steps and proceed directly to the Validation section.
+You can still work with the OAPIP Engine but access will not be restricted.

 If you do want to protect OAPIP endpoints with IAM policies (i.e. require Keycloak tokens, limit access by groups/roles, etc.) and you enabled OIDC in the configuration script then follow these steps.
 You will create a new client in Keycloak for the OAPIP engine and optionally define resource-protection rules (e.g. restricting who can list jobs).